 '''

 #define CheckBoxStruct(psParent,

 psNext,

 psChild,

 psDisplay,

 i32X,

 i32Y,

 i32Width,

 i32Height,

 ui16Style,

-uil6BoxSize,
+ui16BoxSize,

 ui32FillColor,

 ui32OutlineColor,

 ui32TextColor,

 psFont,

 pcText,

 pui8Image,

+pfnOnChange)

 '''

-pfnOnChange)

-psParent is a pointer to the parent widget. psNext is a pointer to the sibling widget. psChild is a pointer to the first child widget. psDisplay is a pointer to the display on which to draw the check box. i32X is the X coordinate of the upper left corner of the check box. i32Y is the Y coordinate of the upper left corner of the check box.
+psDisplay is a pointer to the display on which to draw the check box.

+i32X is the X coordinate of the upper left corner of the check box.

+i32Y is the Y coordinate of the upper left corner of the check box.

-i32Width is the width of the check box. i32Height is the height of the check box. ui16Style is the style to be applied to this check box. ui16BoxSize is the size of the box that is checked. ui32FillColor is the color used to fill in the check box. ui32OutlineColor is the color used to outline the check box. ui32TextColor is the color used to draw text on the check box. psFont is a pointer to the font to be used to draw text on the check box. pcText is a pointer to the text to draw on this check box. pi08Image is a pointer to the function that is called when the check box is pressed.
+'''

+i32Width is the width of the check box.

+'''

+i32Height is the height of the check box.

+ui16Style is the style to be applied to this check box.

+ui16BoxSize is the size of the box that is checked.

+ui32FillColor is the color used to fill in the check box.

+ui32OutlineColor is the color used to outline the check box.

+ui32TextColor is the color used to draw text on the check box.

+psFont is a pointer to the font to be used to draw text on the check box.

+pcText is a pointer to the text to draw on this check box.

+pui8Image is a pointer to the image to draw on this check box.

+pfnOnChange is a pointer to the function that is called when the check box is pressed.